 Face masks were very popular back then.
 They mixed milk and honey to keep skin supple and avoid wrinkles.
 Milk’s lactic acid exfoliates and rejuvenates the skin.
 Today you can find beauty products containing hydroxy acids, AHAs, which are similar to lactic acid.

-For smooth baby-like skin, ancient Egyptians would apply over their bodies oils such as almond, sesame, moringa or castor oil, infused with flowers or spices.
-They had to protect their skin against the dry desert climate so not only women but also men applied regularly vegetable oil emollients.
+Ancient Egypt Beauty tips for smooth baby-like skin?
+Apply over the body oils such as almond, sesame, moringa or castor oil, infused with flowers or spices.
+Egyptians had to protect their skin against the dry desert climate so not only women but also men applied regularly vegetable oil emollients.

 Perfumes and Deodorants